 If an owner-operator or carrier wants to build a fleet, start a brokerage, get paid the same rate during good and bad times, go to the same shippers and receivers and a set schedule, then working with direct shippers should be the goal.
 I love the positives that come with working directly with shippers, but that has its own challenges.

-Ongoing relationships are critical with direct shippers, and these relationships will be challenged the most when the spot market demand for trucks is at its lowest.
+Ongoing relationships are critical with direct freight, and these relationships will be challenged the most when the spot market demand for trucks is at its lowest.
 That creates extra competition for the shipper's business, with many brokers and carriers racing to the bottom in terms of price in order to win the shipper's business.

 Ever wondered why we still have a problem getting paid detention in this industry?
 It is often because of fear of losing the customer to another carrier or broker that will not charge for waiting.